Working with Layers

 Multi-Select

-Hold Ctrl (or Cmd on Mac) and click multiple layers in the panel to select them together.
-Group operations like delete and move apply to all selected layers.
+Hold Ctrl (or Cmd on Mac) and click multiple layers in the panel to highlight them together.
+Note that layer operations — delete, move, merge, duplicate, and flatten — always act on the active layer only, not on the whole multi-selection.

 Text Layers